microsoft/purview-data-governance-masterclass/Lab-06 - Data Products and Access.md

 **⏰ Duration:** 20 minutes

-**🎯 Outcome:** At the end of this task, you will have created one or more [Data products](https://learn.microsoft.com/purview/what-is-data-catalog#data-products) based on data assets curated in [Lab 5](/Lab-05%20-%20Curating%20Data%20Assets.md), and them available to end users, via through [access policies](https://learn.microsoft.com/purview/how-to-manage-data-catalog-access-policies).
+**🎯 Outcome:** At the end of this task, you will have created one or more [Data products](https://learn.microsoft.com/purview/what-is-data-catalog#data-products) based on data assets curated in [Lab 5](/Lab-05%20-%20Curating%20Data%20Assets.md), and made them available to end users, via [access policies](https://learn.microsoft.com/purview/how-to-manage-data-catalog-access-policies).

 ### Data Products vs Data Assets

 Individual Data assets by themselves have limited value.
-They typically need to be packaged together with relationships, and context provided to be more useful.
+They typically need to be packaged together with relationships, and have context provided to be more useful.
 For example, a single fact table of 'Sales' likely requires 'Customers', 'Sales Representatives', and 'Regions' dimension tables to make the sales data more useful for analysis or reporting.

 This is where Data products come in.
 Within Purview, a [Data product](https://learn.microsoft.com/purview/concept-data-products#whats-a-data-product) is a logical abstraction which represents a business concept with a name, description, owners, and most importantly a list of associated data assets.
-A successful data product makes it easy for data consumers to recognize valuable data using their day-to-day language, and at the same time streamlines ownership responsibilities for those data assets.
+A successful Data product makes it easy for data consumers to recognize valuable data using their day-to-day language, and at the same time streamlines ownership responsibilities for those data assets.

 Data products can be published for consumption by end users throughout the organization.
 They can be associated with [governance domain](https://learn.microsoft.com/purview/what-is-data-catalog#governance-domains), business [glossary terms](https://learn.microsoft.com/purview/what-is-data-catalog#glossary-terms), and objectives and key results ([OKRs](https://learn.microsoft.com/purview/what-is-data-catalog#okrs)) to provide context and alignment with business goals (more on this in the next lab).